Enkidu-6/tor-ddos/README.md

 iptables -Z

 ```
 The above commands will first save the original rules for backup and then clear all iptables rules so nothing can conflict with our rules.
 It basically sets everything to accept.
-Youâ€™re now wide open.
+You're now wide open.

 P.S.